ClickHouse/clickhouse-docs/docs/en/guides/improving-query-performance/sparse-primary-indexes/sparse-primary-indexes-multiple.md

 ## Options for creating additional primary indexes

-If we want to significantly speed up both of our sample queries - the one that  filters for rows with a specific UserID and the one that filters for rows with a specific URL - then we need to use multiple primary indexes by using one if these three options:
+If we want to significantly speed up both of our sample queries - the one that  filters for rows with a specific UserID and the one that filters for rows with a specific URL - then we need to use multiple primary indexes by using one of these three options:

 - Creating a **second table** with a different primary key.
 - Creating a **materialized view** on our existing table.